Dual Degrees and Special Programs

-A student from another school at the University who wishes to apply to add an engineering degree should complete a worksheet on Penn InTouch for the appropriate engineering or applied science curriculum.
-(Refer to the sections on advising and Course Planning Guides.)
+A student from another school at the University who wishes to apply to add an engineering degree should create a four year academic plan detailing how all degree requirements for the intended engineering major will be completed.
 All dual degree applicants must select a major at the time of application.
-All dual degree applicants are expected to submit an academic plan (4/4.5/5year) outlining how the two degree requirements will be completed.

 - Fall entry: May 15

 - Spring entry: December 15

 Applications for dual degree must be made prior to the end of the sophomore year at Penn.

 For any course taken pass/fail in Spring 2020 or Fall 2020, please be aware of the following:

 - If you receive a ‘P’ in a math, science or engineering course taken in Spring 2020 or Fall 2020, you will be eligible to apply.
 However, the committee will consider the strength of your performance in required courses taken pass/fail to ensure that you meet the standards expected for internal transfer students.